UT-Austin-RPL/HouseDitto/index.markdown

                 <tr>
                     <td>
 <p align="justify" width="20%">
-Virtualizing the physical world into 3D models is essential for robots to operate in real-world environments.
-To step from navigation to manipulation, we explore building articulated models of objects in unstructured indoor scenes, which could guide the robot's physical interactions.
-Prior works on articulation reasoning primarily focus on individual objects.
-To extend to room-scale environments, the robot has to efficiently and effectively explore a large-scale 3D space, identify the locations of articulated objects, and infer their articulations from raw perception.
-We introduce an interactive perception approach for this task.
-Our approach discovers possible articulated objects through affordance prediction, interacts with these objects to produce articulated motions, and infers the articulation properties from the visual observations before and after interactions.
-It also tightly couples affordance prediction and articulation inference to iteratively refine both sub-tasks.
+Virtualizing the physical world into virtual models has been a critical technique for robot navigation and planning in the real world.
+To foster manipulation with articulated objects in everyday life, this work explores building articulation models of indoor scenes through a robot's purposeful interactions in these scenes.
+Prior work on articulation reasoning primarily focuses on siloed objects of limited categories.
+To extend to room-scale environments, the robot has to efficiently and effectively explore a large-scale 3D space, locate articulated objects, and infer their articulations.
+We introduce an interactive perception approach to this task.
+Our approach, named Ditto in the House, discovers possible articulated objects through affordance prediction, interacts with these objects to produce articulated motions, and infers the articulation properties from the visual observations before and after each interaction.
+It tightly couples affordance prediction and articulation inference to improve both tasks.
 We demonstrate the effectiveness of our approach in both simulation and real-world scenes.
 </p></td></tr></table>
 </p>
 </div>